subhaf19/Bank-Customer-/README.md

 # Bank-Customer-
-Developed an ANN to predict leaving customer from the BANK
+Developed an ANN to predict the leaving customer of the BANK